 - 2.1 The introduction above sets out our understanding of the Council's position.
 Is it correct? - 2.2 In the Housing Need Update (2020) what methodological approach has been used to establish the OAHN and does it follow the advice set out in the Planning Policy Guidance (under the heading 'Methodology: assessing housing need')?
-In particular: - a) Have market signals been taken into account and, if so, what effect have they had on calculating the OAHN? - b) How have employment trends been taken into account in determining the OAHN?
-How robust are the assumptions that have been made regarding those trends and what impact have they had on the final OAHN? - c) Does the economic-led OAHN assessment now still reflect an appropriate OAHN to be addressed and delivered through the Plan during the Plan period? - d) Overall, has the OAHN figure been arrived at on the basis of a robust methodology and is it justified? - 2.3 Has there been a meaningful change in the housing situation in York since the Plan was submitted and, if so, how should this be addressed in the Plan?
+In particular: - a) Has the 2018-based household projection provided the starting point estimate of overall housing need?
+In this specific regard, has the Council's approach to identifying the OAHN been consistent with national guidance?
+If not, what is the justification for that? - b) What bearing, if any, does the 'standard method' have on this Plan's OAHN or on any other aspect of the Plan's approach to housing? - c) Have market signals been taken into account and, if so, what effect have they had on calculating the OAHN? - d) How have employment trends been taken into account in determining the OAHN?
+How robust are the assumptions that have been made regarding those trends and what impact have they had on the final OAHN? - e) Does the economic-led OAHN assessment now still reflect an appropriate OAHN to be addressed and delivered through the Plan during the Plan period? - f) Overall, has the OAHN figure been arrived at on the basis of a robust methodology and is it justified? - 2.3 Has there been a meaningful change in the housing situation in York since the Plan was submitted and, if so, how should this be addressed in the Plan?